 Many courses have prerequisite requirements.
 Admission to a course is denied if prerequisite courses have not been successfully completed.
 Therefore, deviations from the curriculum as it is structured require careful consideration.
 Course prerequisites may be found in the area of the catalog.

 Students may apply a maximum of nine hours of elective coursework on a credit/no credit basis toward graduation.
 Courses regularly graded on a credit/no credit basis are not included within the 9 hours maximum.
 The student must have a minimum cumulative GPA of 2.75 before registering in a course on a credit/no credit basis.

-Pre-AT students are assigned a faculty member as their academic adviser.
-Faculty advisers help students:
+Pre-AT students are assigned a faculty member as their faculty mentor.
+Faculty mentors help students:

-The Academic and Student Affairs Office is responsible for coordinating the registration process, verifying appropriate registration of courses, approving educational plan waivers and transfer credit requests, updating degree audits with regard to substitutions, waivers and transfer courses, answering student questions regarding registration, credit completion, course transfer process and study-abroad opportunities, and coordinating and communicating opportunities for internship, study abroad, research and postgraduate study.
+The Office of Student Affairs and Enrollment Management is responsible for coordinating the registration process, verifying appropriate registration of courses, approving educational plan waivers and transfer credit requests, updating degree audits with regard to substitutions, waivers and transfer courses, answering student questions regarding registration, credit completion, course transfer process and study-abroad opportunities, and coordinating and communicating opportunities for internship, study abroad, research and postgraduate study.
 The final responsibility for completion of graduation requirements, however, belongs to the student and, accordingly, each student should become familiar not only with the curriculum but also with the academic regulations of the college.

 The information in this catalog does not constitute a contract between the university and the student.
 The university reserves the right to make changes in curricula, admission policies and processes, tuition and financial aid, academic standards and guidelines, student services and any other regulations or policies set forth in this catalog without giving prior notice.